How to Schedule An Email in Outlook

 One of the biggest drawbacks of Outlook is its complete lack of email tracking features.

-You can’t measure key metrics like open rates, click-through rates, or reply rates, making it impossible to see what’s working and what’s not.
-Without this data, you’re essentially flying blind - unable to optimize your outreach strategy or improve engagement over time.
+You can’t track metrics like open rates, click-through rates, or reply rates, making it impossible to see what’s working and what’s not with your messaging.

-Tracking performance is crucial for sales and marketing professionals.
-A specialized email tool with detailed analytics will give you the insights needed to refine your campaigns.
+Tracking performance is crucial for sales and marketing specialists.
+A specialized email tool with detailed analytics will provide you the insights needed to improve and track your campaigns.

 No Automated Follow-Ups

-Outlook also lacks an auto follow-up feature, which is a major downside for outreach campaigns.
+Outlook lacks an auto follow-up feature, which is a major downside for outreach campaigns.

 If a prospect doesn’t respond, you must manually track and follow up - a tedious and time-consuming process.
-This might not be a problem for a handful of emails, but manual follow-ups are inefficient when you’re handling hundreds of emails.
+This might not be a problem for a lot of emails, but manual follow-ups are inefficient when you’re handling hundreds of emails, you just loosing a lot of time.

 That’s where email outreach tools come in.
-They allow you to automate follow-ups, ensuring your prospects receive timely reminders without adding extra work to your plate.
+They allow you to automate follow-ups, ensuring your prospects receive timely reminders without adding extra work.

 Conclusion